List of Marthandavarma characters: Karthika Thirunal Rama Varma

-Karthika Thirunal Rama Varma also known as Dharmaraja ascend to the throne of Travancore in Kollavarsham 933 succeeding Marthanda Varma.
-He was born in Kollavarsham 899 as the son of a Kilimanoor Thampuran and Attingal Queen, who was adopted as a princess to Travancore royal family from Kolathunadu during the period of Ravi Varma.
-The novel presents only in his childhood age.
+Karthika Thirunal Rama Varma (also known as Dharma Raja) ascended the throne of Travancore in Kollavarsham 933, succeeding Marthanda Varma.
+He was born in Kollavarsham 899, the son of a Kilimanoor Thampuran and Attingal queen who was adopted as a princess by the Travancore royal family from Kolathunadu during the Ravi Varma era.

 Queen of Attingal

-Senior Queen of Attingal, who was the mother of Karthika Thirunal Rama Varma.
-She was adopted to Travancore royal family from Kolathunadu kingdom in Kollavarsham 893 during the period of king Ravi Varma.
-She gave birth to Karthika Thirunal Rama Varma from the alliance with a lord of Kilmanoor in Kollavarsham 899.
-In the novel, she is being referred as an unnamed royal mother only along with her son, Rama Varma.
+The Queen of Attingal was the mother of Karthika Thirunal Rama Varma.
+She was adopted by the Travancore royal family from the Kolathunadu kingdom in Kollavarsham 893 during the reign of King Ravi Varma.
+She gave birth to Karthika Thirunal Rama Varma from an alliance with a lord of Kilmanoor in Kollavarsham 899.

 Kilimanoor Thampurans

-Kilimanoor Thampurans are the lords of Kilimanoor house, which is situated north to the Thriruvananthapuram.
-According to V. Nagam Aiya, the house of Kilimanoor has been loyally and honorably connected with Travancore royal family, as the male members of family are chosen for alliance with the queens of Travancore.
-In the novel two lords of Kilimanoor are mentioned; one referred as Kilimanoor Kerala Varma and another as Kilimanoor Koithampuran among whom, former is the one who sacrifices his life in defending against the plans to endanger the little prince Karthika Thirunal Rama Varma and the mother, whereas the latter one guards the little prince and mother during the attempt to coup d'état by Thambi brothers and Ettuveettil Pillai's at Thiruvananthapuram.
+Kilimanoor Thampurans are the lords of Kilimanoor house, north of Thriruvananthapuram.
+According to V. Nagam Aiya, the house of Kilimanoor has been connected with the Travancore royal family; male family members are chosen for alliances with the queens of Travancore.
+In the novel, two lords of Kilimanoor are mentioned: Kilimanoor Kerala Varma and Kilimanoor Koithampuran.
+The former sacrifices his life defending against plans to endanger the young prince Karthika Thirunal Rama Varma and his mother, and the latter guards the prince and his mother during an attempted coup d'état by the Thambi brothers and Ettuveettil Pillais at Thiruvananthapuram.